Ridley Pearson: Literary career

 Also for Disney, Pearson has written a series of novels set inside Disney theme parks, called The Kingdom Keepers, in which five teenagers battle the Overtakers—the evil Disney villains—to keep the parks safe.

 Pearson has also written Steel Trapp: The Challenge (2008) and Steel Trapp: The Academy (2010).

 Also with Dave Barry, Ridley Pearson has written Science Fair (2008) and three Never Land books: Escape from the Carnivale (2006), Cave of the Dark Wind (2007), and Blood Tide (2008).

 Personal life

 Pearson was raised in Riverside, Connecticut, along with his two siblings.
 He was educated at the University of Kansas and Brown University.
-He lived in Shanghai, China from summer 2008 to summer 2009.
+He lived in Shanghai, China from 2008 to 2009.
 He currently lives in St. Louis, Missouri, with his wife and two daughters.
-Pearson often incorporates his daughters as characters into his children's novels.
+Pearson often incorporates his children as characters into his children's novels.

-He also has played bass guitar and sung for the Rock Bottom Remainders, a band of published authors whose 20-year stint ended in June 2012.
+He also has played bass guitar and sung for the Rock Bottom Remainders, a band of published authors that disbanded in June 2012.